Synchronization and its slow decay in noisy oscillators with simplicial interactions: Introduction

 In noiseless phase oscillators with two-simplex interactions, Tanaka and Aoyagi \cite{Tanaka2011-zo} noted that multiple stable synchronized states appear as two clusters with different population ratios.
 Moreover, Skardal and Arenas showed that abrupt desynchronization transitions occur as the interaction strength decreases \cite{Skardal2019-br}.
-Skardal and Arenas also found that two- and three-simplicial couplings promote abrupt synchronization transitions in the presence of one-simplex interactions \cite{Skardal2020-wq}.
-In contrast, in noisy phase oscillators, Komarov and Pikovsky pointed out that no stable synchronized states exist in the limit of an infinite number of oscillators.
-However, their focus was on the synchronized states that exist only in small populations.
-Desynchronization is expected in a large population, and as mentioned above, understanding its process is essential.
+Skardal and Arenas reported that two- and three-simplicial couplings promote abrupt synchronization transitions in the presence of one-simplex interactions \cite{Skardal2020-wq}.
+In addition, numerous relevant studies on the synchronization of noiseless oscillators in higher-order networks have been conducted recently \cite{Millan2020-xf, Chutani2021-ub, Kuehn2021-mt, Rajwani2023-yd, Carletti2023-vz} In contrast, for noisy phase oscillators, Komarov and Pikovsky \cite{Komarov2015-es} studied a system with a particular type of two-simplicial coupling alone and reported that no stable synchronized states exist in the limit of an infinite number of oscillators.
+They mainly focused on the synchronized states that exist only in small populations.
+Desynchronization is expected in a large population, and as mentioned above, clarifying its process is essential.

-In the present study, we consider a large population of noisy phase oscillators with two-simplex coupling.
-Although steady synchronized states do not exist in this system, we demonstrate that the population is transiently synchronized for an extended period and then abruptly desynchronized when two-simplex coupling is sufficiently strong compared to the noise strength.
-Assuming weak noise and exploiting Kramers' rate theory, we derive a closed dynamical equation for the Kuramoto order parameter by which the desynchronization process is reproduced and the exponential dependence of the lifetime of the synchronized states on the coupling strength is derived.
-We also consider a system in which both one- and two-simplex coupling exist and show that synchronized states become persistent when one-simplex coupling is sufficiently strong.
-Our bifurcation analysis reveals that the desynchronization-synchronization transition changes from continuous to discontinuous at a critical strength of two-simplex coupling.
+In the present study, we consider a large population of noisy phase oscillators with one-simplex and two types of two-simplex couplings.
+Although steady synchronized states do not exist when a type of two-simplex interaction, denoted as type-a coupling, is dominant, we demonstrate that the population is transiently synchronized for an extended period and then abruptly desynchronized.
+Assuming weak noise and exploiting Kramers' rate theory, we derive a closed dynamical equation for the Kuramoto order parameter by which the desynchronization process is reproduced and the exponential dependence of the lifetime of the synchronized states on the type-a coupling strength is derived.
+Further, we show that synchronized states become persistent when one-simplex coupling or another type of two-simplex coupling, denoted as the type-b coupling, is sufficiently strong.
+Our bifurcation analysis reveals that the desynchronization-synchronization transition changes from continuous to discontinuous at a critical strength of the type-a coupling.